Northridge Retaliation Lawyers

 Employees may also incur retaliation from employers when they engage in certain protected workplace activities.
 Things such as discussing wages, reporting sexual harassment, speaking up about discrimination, affiliating oneself with a union, and reporting an employer’s illegal behavior are all activities protected by state and federal laws.

 Should an employer retaliate against an employee for any such reason, they may be held accountable for unlawful retaliation.
-If you aren’t sure if you were punished for engaging in a protected workplace activity, our retaliation lawyers in Northridge can assess your claim.
+If you aren’t sure if you were punished for engaging in protected workplace activity, our retaliation lawyers in Northridge can assess your claim.

-Not All Retaliation at Work Is Unlawful
+Is All Retaliation at Work Unlawful?

 Workplace retaliation doesn’t mean punishing an employee for any reason the employee thinks is unfair.
 For example, an employer may be within their rights to cut an employee’s hours or deny them a promotion when the employee is consistently late to work.